 - Don’t compare your current partner to anyone from your past.
 That is a surefire way to make them feel insecure and will only lead to arguments.

 - Don’t badmouth your exes.
-That will only makes your partner think that you’re still not over them and will make them question why you’re with them in the first place.
+That will only make your partner think that you’re still not over them and will make them question why you’re with them in the first place.

 - Try not to bring up old arguments or fights.
 That will only remind them of the negative aspects of your past relationship and will make them uncomfortable.